USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/sample_abstract2.md

     Army Research Laboratory.
 Contract number 12345.
 Some Company has executed the DFARS Special Works Clause and assigned all copyright to all of their work associated with ARL_libmobile_network_simulator to the Government.
-Patent and other rights are currently unknown
+Patent and other rights are currently unknown.

 Grant H. Incredible, grant.h.incredible@university.edu, postdoctoral researcher.
     Algorithm design.
 Worked as a postdoctoral researcher under ORAU